Justin-Shan12345/Analysis-of-Medicare-Data-for-Vascular-Access-in-Hemodialysis-SQL-Tableau/README.md

 ---

 # Background and Overview
 This report aims to analyze the hemodialysis vascular access market using Medicare claim data.
-The analysis utilized Medicare Part B data, which includes information on the utilization, payments, and submitted charges for services and procedures provided by healthcare professionals (HCPs).
+The analysis utilized Medicare Part B data from 2017 to 2022, which includes information on the utilization, payments, and submitted charges for services and procedures provided by healthcare professionals (HCPs).
 The report seeks to uncover market trends in this therapeutic domain and assess the commercial environment from the perspective of Humacyte, a biotech company specializing in bioengineered, off-the-shelf vascular grafts designed to provide durable and infection-resistant vascular access for patients requiring hemodialysis.

 Insights and recommendations are provided in the following key areas: